 Pocket is best for users who are more concerned with saving interesting things in one place than taking notes.
 Keep in mind that it does require a free user account, even if you don’t install the mobile app.

 Virtually everyone who uses a mobile device or desktop computer relies on spellcheck on a daily basis.
 When was the last time you sent a text message without using auto-complete?
-Grammarly goes beyond basic spelling and grammar correction, offering more intelligent correction based on context.
+The free version goes beyond basic spelling and grammar correction, offering more intelligent correction based on context.
 Ever get burned by spellcheck for using “to” instead of “too?”
 Check out Grammarly.

 The premium version of Grammarly offers a plagiarism checker as well as an even more intelligent grammar program that offers suggestions to improve your vocabulary.

 There are some downsides to using this extension.
 If you regularly log out of the device you’re using, or clear cookies upon exiting your browser, you must log in to Grammarly each time in order to access features like the user dictionary and preferences.
-Grammarly does not work in Google Docs, but users can use an online composer, download a free standalone app for Mac/Windows or an extension to use Grammarly in Microsoft Word for Windows.
+Grammarly does work in Google Docs, or users can access an online composer, download a free standalone app for Mac/Windows or an extension to use Grammarly in Microsoft Word for Windows.

 Hardly anyone enjoys watching an ad while waiting for the video they queued up, or closing an intrusive pop-up ad immediately after landing on a web page—yet so many people are unaware of ad-blocking software.